casper-network/docs-archive/dapp-dev-guide/tutorials/counter/walkthrough.rst

 If you explore the source code, you will see that there are two smart contracts:

 - ``counter-define``
-    - Defines two named keys: “counter” to reference the contract and an associated variable “count”
+    - Defines two named keys: `counter` to reference the contract and an associated variable `count` to store the number of times we increment the counter
     - Provides a function to get the current count (`counter_get`)
     - Provides a function to increment the current count (`counter_inc`)
 - ``counter-call``
-    - Retrieves the counter-define contract, gets the current count value, increments it, and makes sure count was incremented by 1
+    - Retrieves the `counter-define` contract, gets the current count value, increments it, and makes sure count was incremented by 1

 Create a Local Network